arXiv/arxiv-docs/source/brand/colors.md

 #Colors

-Our color palette is an integral part of keeping arXiv distinct and recognizeable.
+Our color palette is an integral part of arXiv's distinct and recognizeable identity, while referencing our strong history with Cornell University.
+{.intro}

 To maintain a strong and consistent communication system, and to ensure accessible and legible type, we use the following colors and color combinations in our messaging and products.

 <ul class="brand-colors">
   <li>